Omar Jafri

 CONTACT

-Omar has played an integral role in numerous cases where the Firm achieved significant recoveries for defrauded shareholders as Lead, Co-Lead or Additional Counsel, including: Roofer’s Pension Fund v.
-Papa et al. ($97 million recovery); In re Chicago Bridge & Iron Co.
+Omar has been instrumental as Lead, Co-Lead, or Additional Counsel in numerous cases, contributing to substantial recoveries for defrauded shareholders.
+He played an integral role in Roofer’s Pension Fund v.
+Papa et al. ($97 million recovery), In re Chicago Bridge & Iron Co.
 N.V.
-Securities Litigation ($44 million recovery); In re Juno Therapeutics, Inc. Securities Litigation ($24 million recovery); In re Aveo Pharmaceuticals, Inc. Securities Litigation ($18 million recovery, which was more than four times larger than the SEC’s fair fund recovery in its parallel litigation); Sudunagunta v.
+Securities Litigation ($44 million recovery), In re Juno Therapeutics, Inc. Securities Litigation ($24 million recovery), In re Aveo Pharmaceuticals, Inc. Securities Litigation ($18 million recovery); Sudunagunta v.
 NantKwest, Inc. ($12 million settlement); Cooper v.
-Thoratec Corporation et al. ($11.9 million settlement following a reversal in the United States Court of Appeals for the Ninth Circuit after the lower court repeatedly dismissed the case); Thomas v.
+Thoratec Corporation et al. ($11.9 million settlement); Thomas v.
 MagnaChip Semiconductor Corp.
-Securities Litigation ($6.2 million settlement with majority shareholder, Avenue Capital); Solomon v.
+Securities Litigation ($6.2 million settlement); Solomon v.
 Sprint Corporation et al. ($3.75 million settlement); In re Paysign, Inc. Securities Litigation ($3.75 million settlement); Schaeffer v.
 Nabriva Therapeutics plc et al. ($3 million settlement); In re Sequans Communications S.A.
 Securities Litigation ($2.75 million settlement); Torres et al. v.
 Berry Corporation et al. ($2.5 million settlement); and Busic v.
 Orphazyme A/S et al. ($2.5 million settlement).

-Before joining Pomerantz, Omar was a law clerk to Judge William S. Duffey, Jr. of the United States District Court for the Northern District of Georgia, and an associate at an international law firm where he represented clients in a wide variety of matters, including securities litigation, complex commercial litigation, white collar criminal defense, and internal investigations.
+Prior to his tenure at Pomerantz, Omar served as a law clerk to Judge William S. Duffey, Jr. of the United States District Court for the Northern District of Georgia and an associate at an international law firm, where he represented clients in a wide variety of matters, including securities litigation, complex commercial litigation, white-collar criminal defense, and internal investigations.

 Omar is a 2004 honors graduate of the University of Texas at Austin, and a 2008, magna cum laude, graduate of the University of Illinois College of Law, where he was inducted into the Order of the Coif and received the Rickert Award for Excellence in Advocacy.
 He is a fellow of the American Bar Foundation.